-I 2020 – III 2020 Identification and establishment of cooperation with experts, representatives of business environment institutions in the preparation of substantive content for the Innovative Start magazine.
+I 2021 – II 2021 Identification and establishment of cooperation with experts, representatives of business environment institutions in the preparation of substantive content for the Innovative Start magazine.

-IV 2020 – IX 2020 Substantive and graphic elaboration of the Innovative Start magazine

-IX/X 2020 Publication of the issue of the Innovative Start journal devoted to business transfer and publication of articles on the website www.innowacyjnystart.pl
+II 2021 – VII 2021 Substantive and graphic elaboration of the Innovative Start magazine.
+Publication of the issue of the Innovative Start journal devoted to business transfer and publication of articles on the website www.innowacyjnystart.pl

-X 2020 – XII 2020 Distribution of the Innovative Start magazine among entrepreneurs
+VII 2021 – XII 2021 Distribution of the Innovative Start magazine among entrepreneurs

 Costs